ray-project/ray/doc/source/tune/api_docs/trainable.rst

 Advanced: Reusing Actors
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Your Trainable can often take a long time to start.
-To avoid this, you can use ``tune.run(reuse_actors=True)`` to reuse the same Trainable Python process and object for multiple hyperparameters.
+To avoid this, you can do ``tune.run(reuse_actors=True)`` to reuse the same Trainable Python process and object for multiple hyperparameters.

 This requires you to implement ``Trainable.reset_config``, which provides a new set of hyperparameters.
 It is up to the user to correctly update the hyperparameters of your trainable.